aphrodite-engine/aphrodite-engine/docs/src/content/docs/usage/encoder-decoder.md

 - `ExplicitEncoderDecoderPrompt`: Represents an explicit encoder-decoder prompt pair.

 ### RequestOutput
-The `RequestOutput` class in the `aphrodite.common.outputs` module contains the results of a generation request.
+The `RequestOutput` class in the `aphrodite.outputs` module contains the results of a generation request.

 Key attributes: